next-actions/pytest-mh/docs/articles/extending/multihost-utilities.rst

 All instances of :class:`~pytest_mh.MultihostUtility` that are available within :class:`~pytest_mh.MultihostRole` classes are automatically setup and teardown before and after the test.
-This can be used to provide high-level API that also cleans up after itself and share this code between multiple roles.
+This can be used to provide high-level API that also cleans up after itself and to share this code between multiple roles.

 .. code-block:: python
     :caption: Example utility to manage local users